Mount Afadja: Tourist attractions

 The nearby Tagbo Falls and Wli Agumatsa Waterfalls (the highest in West Africa) are also considered tourist attractions.
 There are several caves, streams and other waterfalls in the area.
 There is a plant species on the mountainsides that causes severe irritation.
 Shielded by the tropical forests of Ghana, the mountain provides a home to many species of flora and fauna.
 More than 33 species of mammals and about 300 butterfly species live in the ecological region.
 Also, regularly spotted in the mountains is the Mona and spotted monkeys.
 People often come to climb the mountain or observe the surrounding beauty.

 Location

 The mountain is located in the Volta region, close to the Ghana-Togo border and Volta Lake on the east of Ghana.

-In Popular Culture
+In popular culture

 In March 2023, Joy FM’s flagship entertainment talk show Showbiz A-Z broadcast a special live edition from the foot of Mount Afadja as part of its Ghana Month celebrations.
 The episode, which aired on March 11, explored the tourism potential of the Volta Region and discussed the cultural and economic impact of Afadjato on the area.
 The programme featured many guests, including traditional leaders such as Togbega Hometepkor V and Togbe Adabra IV, as well as representatives from the Ghana Tourism Authority.
 The event also included cultural activities such as drumming, dancing, a food bazaar, and a mini durbar showcasing Volta Region’s diverse cuisine and heritage.